Entanglement generation in a quantum network with finite quantum memory lifetime: Independent generation of entanglements between adjacent nodes

-We simulate a set of $N$ processes determined by the distribution given in Eq.~(\ref{eq:P-k-bsm}) using pseudo-random number generation.
-Each of the processes gives its own number of stages $k_{i}$ till completion in accordance to Eq.~(\ref{eq:P-k-bsm}), then the resulting value $\mu\left(N\right)$ is obtained as $\max k_{i}$ (see Eq.~(\ref{eq:P-k-mean-stdev})) is averaged over about $10^{6}$ repetitions and normalized to $\overline{k}$.
-Figure \ref{fig:num-tries} shows the result for the distribution parameter $P_1\lesssim0.001$, but for so small $P_1$ the plot doesn't depend on $P_1$.
+We simulate a set of $N$ processes corresponding to $N=r+1$ elementary links in the chain with $r$ repeaters.
+Each process is described by the distribution in Eq.~(\ref{eq:P-k-bsm}).
+Using pseudo-random number generation, we find for each process a number of attempts $k_i$ till success, where $i=1,\dotsc,N$.
+We define a value $\mu(N)$ as a maximum number of attempts normalized to the statistical average number $\overline{k}$, such that $\mu(N)=\max\{k_i\}/\overline{k}$.
+Fig.~\ref{fig:num-tries} shows the result for $\mu(N)$ using elementary link success probability $P_1=0.001$.
+For smaller values of $P_1$, the result does not depend on $P_1$.